How to Maintain and Take Care of Your Canvas Bell Tent – 8 Tips too Good to Pass Up

-Canvas bell tents are made from organic fibers.
+Canvas bell tents are made from fibers.
 Whether it’s crafted out of hemp or cotton, it will decompose back because it’s biodegradable.
 Bell tents that are left unmaintained will quickly rot within the first few years.
 However, canvas fabrics can be repaired while sustaining more patches and cleanups.

 Overall, canvas bell tents are aesthetic and can be used for other purposes other than camping.
 Perhaps you want it as a family relaxation space or décor for your child’s birthday party.
 How about using it for your next intimate anniversary celebration?

 Tips on caring for your canvas bell tent

 Most campers waste their time choosing the best bell tent to suit our glamping needs.
 There’s little afterthought of leaving the tent in good condition.
 If you put some care and attention, your bell tent will last for years.

 There are a few practices you can do to keep it in good shape.
 Here are ways to improve your tent’s lifespan.

 Seasoning a canvas involves sprinkling some water to allow the fibers and stitches knit tighter together.
 Getting your canvas wet for the first time, 'seals' the holes, which makes the tent ‘waterproof.’
 You need to put up your tent and allow gentle lashing of the hose and dry well under the sun, ever this or a good mornings dew.

 Check your canvas bell tent for stains, dirt, grim, and damages.
 You can re-sew some small patches before cleaning your tent.
 Store your pegs, pins, and poles away from the canvas.
 Even if you were not able to use the tent for a year, take time to make a once-over to clean and wet your canvas.

 Make sure it’s properly dry before storing it